Life Insurance with Leukemia.

 Which is why…

-When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know the answers too before he or she will be willing to make any kind of decision about the outcome of your life insurance application.
+When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know the answers to before they will be willing to make any decision about the outcome of your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-If you have been diagnosed with leukemia, the insurance company may ask for additional information about your diagnosis, such as:
+If you have been diagnosed with Leukemia, the insurance company may ask for additional information about your diagnosis, such as:

 It is important to be honest and forthcoming when answering these questions, as the insurance company will use this information to assess your overall health and determine the terms of your policy.